unclechu/jabbergram/README.md

 With this program, it's possible to use a MuC `XMPP` room to talk to a group on `Telegram` and vice versa.
 The aim of this program is to be just a simple gateway, just pass text from one way to the other.
 Once it's stable, it probably won't have more improvements, since I don't need them.

+Since version 0.1.6, Jabbergram has HTTP Upload support.
+If the server supports it, it will automatically upload all the files sent to the Telegram group.

 ### Installation<a id="orgheadline2"></a>

 As with any program that uses python, it should be used a virtual environment (virtualenv), but that is user selectable.
 It's possible to use one of the next installation methods: